Shaukat456/React/react-course/lessons/lesson-02-components.md

 Good practices

 - Single responsibility: components should do one job — rendering or orchestrating children.
-- Keep components small and prefer composition over large monolithic components.
+- Keep components small and prefer composition over large monolithic components

 - Declare prop shapes clearly (use PropTypes or TypeScript when possible).

 Bad practices